 Sagada Caves Travel Guide

 Spelunking in Sumaguing Cave is one of the highlights of our trip.
 Experience a different form of adventure, learn stories from the locals and encounter amazing rock formations.
+(Note: All rates posted here are updated as of July 28, 2018)

 As travelers, we must respect the culture and values of the places we visit.
 Every tourist attraction in Sagada is guarded heavily with cultural norms and directives from the elders.
 As a rule of thumb, just take nothing but pictures, leave nothing but footprints, kill nothing but time.